mdolinin/terraform-tfnotify/README.md

 # terraform-tfnotify
-Terraform docker image with tfnotify for CI
+Terraform docker image with tfnotify for CircleCI